 BECOMING MOM STRONG by Heidi St. John

 I love Heidi’s heart for God, for strengthening families, and for encouraging mothers of every age.
-That passion shows in every page of her new book and is summed up well in its subtitle: “How to fight with all that’s in you for your family and your faith.”
+That passion shows in every page of her new book.
+Her subtitle sums it up beautifully: “How to fight with all that’s in you for your family and your faith.”

 That’s what the book is, really.
 A battle plan.
 One that relies completely on the wisdom and sustaining strength that only God can provide.

-There are so many forces at war against the family today, and Heidi knows that mothers need to be firmly rooted in the Word of God and bolstered by prayer if they are to withstand the attack, and so the encouragement she offers is well-steeped in both.
+There are so many forces at war against the family today, and Heidi knows that mothers need to be firmly rooted in the Word of God and bolstered by prayer if they are to withstand the attack.
+And she offers encouragement that is well-steeped in both.
 She sympathizes with the struggles moms face and helps us to see and appreciate whatever season we are in with new eyes, reminding us that God has divinely placed us right where we are for a reason.

 FINISH: GIVE YOURSELF THE GIFT OF DONE by Jon Acuff

 I had a hard time getting through this book, because Jon Acuff is hilarious!
-He gets me laughing so hard I cry, then I can’t see to continue reading until I wipe the tears from my eyes and clean off my reading glasses.
+He gets me laughing so hard I cry.
+And then I can’t see to continue reading until I wipe the tears from my eyes and clean off my reading glasses.

-By that time, my family has heard the commotion from the other room and flocked around me to find out what is so funny, so I have to back up to reread it aloud to them.
-Then I have to reread it again to the latecomers who didn’t notice my laughter but heard everyone else’s, and so on and so on.
+By that time, my family has heard the commotion from the other room.
+They flock around me to find out what is so funny, so I have to back up to reread it aloud to them.
+Then I have to reread it again to the latecomers who didn’t notice my laughter but heard everyone else’s.
+And so on and so on.
 All of which is actually kind of nice, because good laughs — like good books — deserve to be shared.
-By the time we’re done, our sides are splitting and we feel great, because laughter is such good medicine.
+By the time we’re done, we’ve split our sides but we feel great, because laughter is such good medicine.

 But the advice Acuff doles out in Finish is much-needed medicine, as well.
 It’s amazing to me that anyone can be so incredibly funny and still be so perfectly spot on.
 The book does a great job of identifying the obstacles and myths that sabotage our ability to finish what we start.
-I’ve seen a lot of myself in the book — especially in the chapters about perfectionism and how paralyzing that mindset can be.
-It’s the kind of advice that needs to be followed, in a book that begs to be shared.
+I’ve seen a lot of myself in the book.
+Especially in the chapters about perfectionism and how paralyzing that mindset can be.
+It’s the kind of advice we’d do well to followed, in a book that begs to be shared.

-I was on the launch team for this book, too, but the advanced reader copy I received was in a digital format that would not let me print it out, highlight favorite passages, or mark it up in any way.
-Since it’s like torture to me to read a book without a pen in hand, I didn’t finish Finish until after it was released and I could read the print version.
+I was on the launch team for this book, too.
+Unfortunately, the advanced reader copy I received was in a digital format that would not let me print it out, highlight favorite passages, or mark it up in any way.
+Since it’s like torture to me to read a book without a pen in hand, I didn’t finish Finish until after its release date, when I could read the print version.
 I’ve since ordered copies for several of my adult children.
-They have some fairly impressive finishes under their belts already, but I know they’ll be able to accomplish much more and find greater joy in the process once they’ve slain the ghosts Jon writes about.
-What’s more, I’ve taken his advice to heart myself and have already finished two book projects that had been on my back burner for years…
+They have some fairly impressive finishes under their belts already.
+But they’ll accomplish much more and find greater joy in the process once they slay the ghosts Jon writes about.
+What’s more, I’ve been taking his advice to heart myself.
+And in so doing, I’ve already finished two book projects that had been on my back burner for years…